 View full covers gallery

-The Thin Executioner (UK - first draft)
+The Thin Executioner (UK - paperback)

 Japan - The Thin Executioner